cwcyau/hdruk-phd-handbook/course_docs/programme/progression.md

 ### The Review Panel

-The review panel shall consist of no less than three academic representatives to include:
+The review panel shall consist of no less than three academic representatives to normally include:
 - The HDRUK-Turing PhD Director (or nominated representative)
 - The University Lead (or nominated representative) for the candidates’ institution
 - An independent academic representative not based at the candidates’ institution.

-No members of the proposed supervision team shall be present on the review panel and suitable substitutes will be put in place if any of the above are proposed supervisors.
+No members of the proposed supervision team shall be present on the review panel and suitable substitutes will be put in place if any of the above are proposed supervisors or specific technical expertise is required.

+### Review Process

+Each review will last no longer than 30 minutes.

+The candidate will be asked to open the review with a 5-minute overview of their proposed project (slides optional but no more than 3).

+The Review Panel will then ask the candidates questions regarding the research proposal in the remaining time.

+Following questions, candidates will be asked to leave the meeting.
+Candidates will be informed of the outcome by the Programme Director or their appointed representative usually on the same day.

 ### Evaluation Criteria